Try for free

 Impact of Dieter Rams on design today

-Although he created his principles with physical products in mind, they remain relevant to other design fields.
-They’ve acted as guidelines for various fields, such as furniture, industrial, graphic, and interaction design
+Although Rams created his principles with physical products in mind, they remain relevant to other design fields.
+They act as guidelines for various fields, such as furniture, industrial, graphic, and interaction design.

 FAQs